MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Out-GridView.md

 You can use the following features of the table to examine your data:

-- Hide, Show, and Reorder Columns
+- Hide, show, and reorder columns
 - Sort rows
-- Quick Filter
+- Quick filter
-- Add Criteria Filter
+- Add criteria filter
 - Copy and paste

 For full instructions, see the [Notes](#notes) section of this article.